Which European Airlines Allow Dogs in the Cabin in 2023?

 Level (Spain)

-A low-cost airline that primarily operates trans-Atlantic flights out of Barcelona Airport, unfortunately Level doesn’t transport pets, including in the cabin.
+A low-cost airline that primarily operates trans-Atlantic flights out of Barcelona Airport, while Level recently did not allow pets, it now transports pets both in the cabin and in the hold.

 Level Plane